LesleyLai/blog/src/content/blog/delve_into_cpp/en.md

 [^4]: If you want to see all the blogs I follow, visit [this gist](https://gist.github.com/LesleyLai/549f45fb0dfdf6ab31e6ffadaeaddb10).

 Do notice that blogs sometimes can talk about very advanced topics.

-#### Twitter

-It is your personal preference on whether to join Twitter or not.
-On the one hand, Twitter is a great platform to directly communicate with the programming communities and know what other people are up to.
-And personally, Twitter is the platform that I know so many exciting developers worldwide.
-On the other hand, Twitter has its downside with all the procrastinating and doomscrolling.
-Some tweets you see can also make you upset.
-My suggestion is to try Twitter out at least, and you can quit if it doesn't work for you.

-If you are new to the C++ Twitterverse, [Shafik Yaghmour](https://twitter.com/shafikyaghmour) has a [list of C++ developers](https://twitter.com/i/lists/866902696053231616) and you can use it as a starting point to find people to follow.

 ### Misc resources